likeadragonmaid/Dank-Anime-WhatsApp-Stickers/README.md

 Dank Anime stickers for WhatsApp Messenger.
 The sticker images are owned by [Brei](https://t.me/bourros).
 This is just an experiment and I don't use WhatsApp messenger myself.
 I may or may not update this project.

-If I am infringing copyright of any animated TV show or movie, please contact me to get the project removed.
+If I am infringing copyright of any animated TV show or movie, please contact me to get the sticker pack removed.